canopy-network/k8s-node-tester/go-scripts/cmd/genesis-file-generator/README.md

 ### Validation

 The script validates:
-1. The sum of all validators, delegators, and full nodes equals `nodes.count`
+1. The sum of all validators and full nodes equals `nodes.count` (delegators don't count as physical nodes)
+2. At least one root chain has validators (for rootChainNode assignment)
-2. Committee assignment counts don't exceed available validators/delegators
+3. Committee assignment counts don't exceed available validators/delegators
+4. Committee IDs reference valid chain IDs

+### Delegators

+Delegators are staked entities that delegate to validators but are **not physical servers**:
+- They do **not** count towards `nodes.count`
+- They do **not** have `netAddress` in genesis.json
+- They do **not** have `rootChainNode` in ids.json

 ### Chain Types